-- Nominate your spouse and dependant children to be the recipients of your superannuation.
-Death benefits paid to your dependants are tax-free. - Incorporate a testamentary trust into your Will.
+Nominate your spouse and dependent children to be the recipients of your superannuation.
+Death benefits paid to your dependants are tax-free.

+- Incorporate a testamentary trust into your Will.
 This could create capital gains tax savings as well as ongoing income tax savings for your beneficiaries, especially if you have young children or grandchildren.
 A testamentary trust comes into force upon your death and allows flexibility for the trustee to decide which of the allowed beneficiaries will receive distributions each year. - Consider holding your key investments (other than your family home) in a family trust.
-This may create tax savings now as well as ongoing tax savings for your beneficiaries, note legal and tax advice is required. - Bequeath assets with low or no capital gains tax liabilities too beneficiaries with high marginal tax rates and viceversa.
+This may create tax savings now as well as ongoing tax savings for your beneficiaries.
+Note, legal and tax advice is required. - Bequeath assets with low or no capital gains tax liabilities to beneficiaries with high marginal tax rates and assets with high capital gains tax liability to beneficiaries on a low marginal tax rate.